Mander Portman Woodward - London

 |Average Class Size||6|

 Tweets by @MPWLondon

 MPW London was founded in 1973 by three Cambridge graduates.
-The academic experience for students is modelled on the Oxford and Cambridge tutorial, with lessons being more relaxed and informal than those of a typical school, but also academically stimulating and demanding.
-With less than ten students in any class, lessons are intensive but rewarding with plenty of opportunity for individual attention and personalised learning.
+The academic experience for students is modelled on the Oxford and Cambridge tutorial, with lessons being more relaxed and informal than those of a typical school, but also intellectually stimulating and demanding.
+MPW's mission is to help our students develop their confidence, maturity, knowledge and skills, turning their academic aspirations into reality.